IBM/SpectrumScaleTools/README.md

-In this repository you would find open source tools that are in relation with IBM Spectrum Scale.
+In this repository you would find open source tools that are in relation with IBM Storage Scale.
 Unless stated otherwise, the tools compiled in this repository come with no warranty of any kind from IBM.

 **ece_tuned_profile**